Azure-Samples/Passwordless-Connections-for-Java-Apps/SpringBoot/README.md

 # Azure Setup

-The following steps are required to setup an Azure Database for PostgreSQL and configure the application to access a database using a managed identity.
+The following steps are required to setup an Azure Database for PostgreSQL Flexible Server and configure the application to access a database using a managed identity.
 All the steps can be performed in Azure CLI
 For simplicity there are some variables defined.

 ```bash